atomone-hub/townhalls/AtomOneMeeting1.md

 ###

-### TODO:

-NAKAMOTO
+The Nakamoto Coefficient was 4 three months ago, we are now at 7.

-### Staking.atom.one & gov.atom.one, support for integration of mintscan, etc, Keplr, Leap \- Alex
+### Staking.atom.one & gov.atom.one

 * [Staking Platform](https://staking.atom.one/)
   * A one-stop dApp for staking ATONE and claiming rewards.